otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Format your code
 - Lint your code
 - Create and run a PostgreSQL database in development environment
-- Create and run a PostgreSQL database for API tests
 - Create a database migration
 - Reset the database
 - Seed the database with five records for each model
 - Build the application for production
-- Run the API tests
+- Run the unit tests

 ---